dotoan04/chungkhoanAI/README.md

 # 2. Open notebook and run cells step by step
 # 3. Download thesis_results.zip when complete

+# Note: If you encounter 403 Forbidden errors during data collection,
+# the system will automatically fall back to sample data for demonstration.
 ```

 ### Full Research Pipeline